Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 - Transfer IN to Amazon S3
 - Transfer OUT from S3 to CloudFront or EC2 in the same region

 Besides storing data for all kinds of purposes (big data, storing videos, archiving, etc.), S3 has another use case: hosting static websites.

+durability vs availability:
+- durability is how many times a object is lost and availability is how readily available a service is.

 ## Exercise